Project Administration and Support

 The Neubauer Collegium manages the financial administration of faculty research initiatives we support, including travel payments, honoraria, reimbursements, and the purchase of goods and services.
 In order to provide the best support to your projects, please begin planning these financial matters with Jennifer Helmin, Assistant Director of Operations, with sufficient advance lead time.

 The Neubauer Collegium supports hiring and payroll matters related to new research assistance for faculty research initiatives, student research assistants, postdoctoral fellows, and independent consultants.
 To ensure university hiring procedures are followed, please contact Jennifer Helmin, Assistant Director of Operations, prior to making any hiring commitments.
 We ask that you begin planning your personnel and payroll matters with Jennifer at least two weeks in advance for research assistants and one month in advance for other research staff hires.

 The Neubauer Collegium works closely with faculty to develop plans, and provide day-of-event support, for working group meetings, conferences, lectures, and other project activities.
 Our staff regularly meets with project faculty to design and coordinate logistics for activities including venue selection, travel and hotel accommodations for visitors, and wireless access codes for meetings or conferences.
-For assistance planning private working-group meetings or public conferences and lectures, please coordinate with Brigid Balcom, Associate Director of Research Initiatives, or Lauren Pacheco, Manager, Events and Gallery.
+For assistance planning private working-group meetings or public conferences and lectures, please coordinate with Brigid Balcom, Associate Director of Research Initiatives.

 The Neubauer Collegium website is designed to provide a place for both internal and external audiences to learn about Neubauer Collegium faculty research initiatives.
 These webpages can be populated on an ongoing basis with project updates, publications, images, event photos, and resources (pdfs, links, etc).
 Please send content or ideas for your webpage to Mark Sorkin, Assistant Director for Events and Communications.
 We always look forward to hearing details surrounding milestones related to your project!